ayushphy/ayushphy/README.md

 ## 🌟 Professional Highlights
 ### 📺 Research at Ayushkaari
-- Lead scientific researcher for a channel with 280,000+ subscribers
+- Part of research team for a channel with 280,000+ subscribers
 - Transform complex scientific concepts into engaging educational content
-- Develop comprehensive research briefs on cutting-edge science topics
+- Develop comprehensive research briefs on cutting-edge science topics for general public

 ### 🚀 Founder of Ayushphy Cosmological
 - Created and manage a thriving physics and astronomy community